What Is a CRM Software? Guide for SMEs in Singapore

 1) Ease of Use

-If a CRM demo feels confusing during the first session, adoption will likely be an uphill battle later.
+If a system feels confusing during the demo session, adoption will likely be difficult later.

 2) Multi‑Channel Communication in One Place